 Autonomous Design Project

-During COVID I bought an Arduino kit that came with motors, sensors, and many common circuitry components.
-Over time, I built many small projects with different components for example alarm systems, joystick controlled fans and more.
+During COVID I bought an Arduino kit that came with an assortment of motors, sensors, and many common circuitry components.
+Over time, I built many small projects including alarm systems, joystick controlled fans and more.
 Eventually I wanted to do a project that combined a lot of these subsystems into one larger device.
-I chose to do an autonomous tank because RC cars are a great mechanical project but very common, so I thought I could mix it up by having a more rugged vehicle that doesn't need any user control.
+I chose to do an autonomous tank since RC cars are a great mechanical project but are also very common.
+So I mixed it up by having a more rugged vehicle that doesn't require any user control.

 Main Components